all-in-one-of/SOPGI/README.md

 Since everthing get stored on photons, SOPGI ARay create a point cloud with all the necessary attributes and everything get transferred to the Geometry using point clouds mechanism.
-This tab let you control how those values get transferred like the point cloud Radius, precision and Gaussian Blur filter to fine tune the final soultion.
+This tab let you control how those values get transferred like the point cloud Radius, precision and Gaussian Blur filter to fine tune the final solution and light irradiance.
 This can heavily impact the final quality.

 SOPGI calculate RECURSIONS on a per point basis and so those are not affected by the point clouds sampling mechanism.
 ![alt text](https://github.com/alexnardini/SOPGI/blob/master/img/SOPGI_samples.jpg)